revk/SQLlib/sqllib.md

 ### Field names

 Mysql allows field names to be placed in back ticks, and this is recommended.
-If you have a field name from a string you could just use `%s`, or better `` `%s` `, but it is recommende to use  `` `%#S` `` in such cases.
+If you have a field name from a string you could just use `%s`, or better `` `%s` ``, but it is recommended to use  `` `%#S` `` in such cases.
 This allows the library to handle any escaping needed for field names in back ticks to be escaped.

 ### Step by step query construction